Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

 1. Run `ampli pull` to update the `ampli.json` to be on the `main` Branch.
 2. Commit changes to Git branch.

 After the `ampli.json` is on the `main` branch future calls to `--is-latest-if-not-on-default-branch` pass.
-This is useful you want to keep the current version fixed regardless of new tracking plan changes.
+This is useful to keep the current version fixed regardless of new tracking plan changes.

 !!!info